Don’t let first impressions fool you

 Adding another layer of subjective bias are unit managers who just go with their gut.
 They are under the illusion that their intuition is impeccable and make no apologies for their ‘process.’
 So, they end up consistently hiring candidates who they are like them, who share their interests and personality type.

 There’s nothing wrong with ensuring interpersonal compatibility.
-But always remember- that persuasive, charming candidates may be brilliant at interviewing may perform poorly once hired.
+But always remember- that persuasive, charming candidates may be brilliant at interviewing, but may perform poorly once hired.
 Some of them are con artists, so toxic that once on the job they measurably undermine team morale and productivity.
 I’ve seen it happen.

 Objectively assess interpersonal skills